Do You Bite Your Nails? Try These Tips to Quit!

-- Put bright colored polish on your nails..
+- Put brightly colored polish on your nails.
 If you spend time caring for your nails, you’re less likely to want to bite them off.

 - Most people bite their nails subconsciously.
 To get yourself to think about what you’re doing, give yourself a small reward for every nail that grows long enough to cut.

 - Nails become more brittle from constant wetting and drying.
 Don’t wash dishes with your bare hands.
 Wear dry, cotton-lined rubber gloves, available at most drugstores.